Tex Avery: "Termite Terrace"

 Avery stopped using Beans following Gold Diggers of '49, but continued using Porky as a star character.
 According to Michael Barrier, Beans was more of a straight man.
 However, Porky had to be redesigned again.
 The early Porky was decidedly "piglike" in appearance.
 In Michael Barrier's description, Porky was very fat, had small eyes, a large snout, and pronounced jowls.
 He was like a porcine version of Roscoe Arbuckle.
 Starting with Porky the Rainmaker (1936), his fourth animated short starring Porky, Avery introduced a cuter version of Porky.
 The new design gave Porky more prominent eyes and a smaller snout.
 The jowls were replaced by chubby cheeks.
-Porky's body now had a rounder shape; its defining trait was not fatness but softness.
+Porky's body now had a rounder shape; its defining trait was not fatness, but softness.
 Barrier notes that the new design by Avery departed from the "Disneyish" realism in the previous drawing style.
 Porky became a less realistic pig and looked more like a cartoon character.

-According to Martha Sigall, Avery was one of the few directors to visit the ink and paint department - she avers that he liked to see how his cartoons were developing.
-He would answer questions and be always in good humor.
+According to Martha Sigall, Avery was one of the few directors to visit the ink and paint department — where he would answer questions and was always in good humor — as he liked to see how his cartoons were developing.
 When some of the artists humorously criticized the wild action in his animated shorts, Avery would take time to explain his rationale.
 He recalled that while working at Warner Bros., the animators had a great deal of liberty, and were subject to very little censorship.